JskifterJ/DSML/README.md

 ![DataDrillers uncover the hidden patterns in BEV/alternative fuel passenger vehicles and regional air quality!
 Come aboard!](figures/YouTube_thumbnail.jpg)

 # Electric Vehicles and Air Quality Analysis
+**IMPORTANT**: The raw data files were too large (15GB) to upload to Moodle which has a limit of 50MB.
+We therefore had to delete all the raw AQ data, reducing reproducibility.
+All src/notebook files *should* however run.

 ## 🧭 Table of Contents